Can Acid Reflux Cause Asthma?

 - Do not lie down for at least 3 hours after eating food.

-- Quit smoking as tobacco and nicotine may damage the lower part of the esophagus that prevent acid reflux.
+- Quit smoking as tobacco and nicotine may damage the lower part of the esophagus that prevents acid reflux.

 - Try over-the-counter medications to control your acid reflux.